 Without sufficient promotion, a great white paper can’t generate leads.
 In order to get the paper in front of as many (relevant) eyeballs as possible, consider the following marketing ideas.

 Using a PR service offers the two-fold benefit of improving search performance for organic lead generation and adding credibility to your white paper release.
-For added effectiveness, use C-suite quotes to create a compelling summary of the paper.
-What I mean is this: Often, companies will wrap up their press release with a dense paragraph of text summarizing the paper.
+For added effectiveness, use C-suite quotes to create an interesting summary of the paper.
+Here’s what I mean: Often, companies wrap up their press release with a dense paragraph of text summarizing the paper.
 Instead, fold the summary into a two to three sentence quote from the CEO.
 Or spread the summary across the paper with quotes attributed to your leadership.
 Readers gravitate toward human elements in copy.

 A thirty second screen capture or promo video can improve a white paper’s search visibility and creates a simple way for a curious prospect to learn more…but companies rarely take this step.
 What is more likely behavior from an unsure prospect: navigate to a landing page and give away contact info for a paper they might find useful?
 Or, play a teaser video they find via Google or posted to LinkedIn with a brief narration of the paper?
 Marketers are always looking for ways to get prospects to commit, even a little.
 Clicking a short video is low-hanging fruit for engagement – and improves the likelihood of them taking the next step to download.

 While you shouldn’t depend on syndication sites for massive lead gen, for some niches, they have a place.
 TechRepublic offers one such service and its brand carries cache.
-When you list there, your paper sits alongside work from tech juggernauts like AWS, Cisco and Dell.
-Here too, white papers are easily sorted by topic and industry.
+When you list there, your paper sits alongside work from juggernauts like AWS, Cisco and Dell.
+There too, white papers are easily sorted by topic and industry.

-- Tell your sales team!
 Sometimes communication between marketing and sales is subpar.
-The marketing team and/or white paper writers may be creating great resources that sales never learns about.
+The marketing team and/or white paper writers may create great resources that sales never learns about.
 Prior to a paper’s release consider teeing up a notification email to the sales team or company.
-Offer a summary of the paper, two to three compelling takeaways and the target audience persona for the paper (for example: VP level or higher IT executive that is struggling to manage internal SaaS licenses, security and costs at mid-sized enterprise).
-Be sure to include where you want sales to direct prospects to and provide a link to a landing page or to wherever the white paper is located.
+Summarize the paper, offer two to three compelling takeaways and the target audience persona for the paper (for example: VP level or higher IT executive that is struggling to manage internal SaaS licenses, security and costs at mid-sized enterprise).
+Be sure to include where you want sales to direct prospects and provide a link to a landing page or to wherever the white paper lives.

 Popular news hubs and industry sites are hungry for content.
 Publishing sites like Medium.com also curate relevant news.
 They have editorial contacts searching for newsworthy insights.
 As most marketers know, filling an editorial calendar with interesting content is challenging.
-Consider summarizing useful takeaways from your whitepaper into a blog or article and share it with an industry news site (or even the blog of a peer company that sells a complementary product or service).
+Consider summarizing useful takeaways from your white paper into a blog or article and share it with an industry news site (or even the blog of a peer company that sells a complementary product or service).
 In your outreach email, make it clear what the benefit to the site’s readers is.
 Otherwise you may sound too self-interested.

-Be sure to also read my article on hiring a white paper writer.
+Keep the learning going, ad check out my article on hiring a white paper writer.